uol-library/rdl-handbook/pages/repository-guide/index.md

 Research data can be a primary research output in its own right.
 It is expected that this data will be shared as openly as possible, citable with a permanent identifier such as a DOI, and be stored with metadata and sufficient contextual information to support discovery and reuse.

-> “As open as possible, as closed as necessary”
+> As open as possible, as closed as necessary